 Using a plastic Slinky®, the students try to determine the relationship between the rhythm of oscillations and the number of coils free to oscillate.
 In another experiment, they deduce from the elongation of a spring how many coins are weighing it down.
 Using a guitar string, they try to determine the relationship between tension and pitch.

 In other experiments, the students make predictions graphically or using empirical mathematical relations, without mechanistic explanations based on physical laws.

-Thanks to in-service teacher trainers and other volunteer tutors, we are testing a range of tools with students.
+hanks to in-service teacher trainers and other volunteer tutors, we are testing a range of tools with students.
 We are keen to gain support from an educational research institution, to be able to plan and implement systematic teacher training.
-By reassessing teacher training, awareness could be raised of science-process principles, in line with European projects to introduce enquiry-based methodology into science educationw3,w4.
+By reassessing teacher training, awareness could be raised of science-process principles, in line with European projects to introduce enquiry-based methodology into science education.

 These games involve 'transformer machines' that are fed input and emit processed elements of the same type.
 The elements can be attribute blocks or integer numbers.

 This activity uses coloured attribute blocks - a typical Italian set has 48 pieces (four shapes, three colours, two dimensions and two thicknesses).
 The 'attribute transformer machine' changes one or two attributes at a time according to a rule.
 For example, the transformer rule might be 'ALL red OR thick blocks become yellow AND big'.
 Other blocks remain unchanged as they pass through the machine.
 The class conducts experiments to guess the mechanism.
 This involves a series of trials, an analysis of outcomes, the development of hypotheses, and tests to confirm or discredit these hypotheses, to create more or less stable models.